Ala Wai Canal: Major concerns

-One major concern raised by federal flood experts seeking to sell a gigantic USACE project is that heavy rain could cause the canal to overflow, potentially inundating the area from Diamond Head to Ala Moana and Moiliili with up to five feet of water.
+Federal flood experts have claimed heavy rain could cause the canal to overflow, potentially inundating the area from Diamond Head to Ala Moana and Moiliili with up to five feet of water.
 To prevent such a disaster, the U.S. Army Corps of Engineers has examined various measures, including digging a deeper channel, widening the McCully bridge, and adding walls along the canal.

 Another major issue is the pollution in the canal brought about by urbanization.
 In addition to runoff from streets and growing neighborhoods, mercury was detected in the canal.
 The mercury was attributed to the boat paint used in the Ala Wai Harbor.
 A 1976 Department of Health report also said that canal water regularly violated federal limits on fecal coliform counts, an indicator of high bacteria levels.

 The canal has been dredged at least three times, in 1967, 1978 and 2002.
 Most of the dredged sediment was deposited in the ocean, except for some sediment from the 2002 dredging, which was deemed too toxic and instead used for landfill at Honolulu International Airport.

-In March 2006, heavy thunderstorms and rains overwhelmed the sewers around the Ala Wai Canal, causing a pressurized sewage line to break.
-Days later, and after the spill was made public, then Mayor Mufi Hannemann decided to divert nearly 48 e6USgal of untreated sewage into the Ala Wai Canal in an attempt to avoid having the sewage back up into hotels and residences.
-This diversion caused partial overflowing of the canal in some areas, and the sewage then tainted Waikiki and nearby beaches.
+In March 2006, heavy thunderstorms and rains caused a pressurized sewage line near Ala Wai Canal to break.
+Days later, and after the spill was made public, then Mayor Mufi Hannemann decided to divert nearly 48 e6USgal of untreated sewage into the canal in an attempt to avoid having the sewage back up into hotels and residences.
+This diversion caused partial overflowing, and the sewage then tainted Waikiki and nearby beaches.
 The beaches near the Ala Wai Canal, including beaches in the Waikiki and Ala Moana districts were closed temporarily due to health concerns.
 In the weeks after the incident, beaches were eventually reopened, but it took several months before the Ala Wai Canal was determined to be safe and free from major health concerns.
 One person died from septic shock after falling into the Ala Wai Harbor near the mouth of the canal, with his death being attributed by some to the higher levels of bacteria present after the flood.

 Despite the canal repeatedly falling short of meeting safety standards for paddling and recreational use, there has been no move to prohibit such use.
 Hundreds of paddlers and boaters make it one of the most used inland waterways in the state.